mosabami/enterprise-scale-aks-levelup/steps/deployment/README.md

     sudo docker push $ACR_NAME.azurecr.io/multi-worker
     sudo docker push $ACR_NAME.azurecr.io/multi-server:v2

-    # import the client image fromomy repo instead of pushing it as there is currently an error with the build process
+    # import the client image from my repo instead of pushing your build as there is currently an error in the build process
     az acr import \
       --name $ACR_NAME \
       --source docker.io/mosabami/multi-client \